alexcroox/reddit-saved-images/README.md

 ## Motivation

-I "Save to Reddit" images and gifs I like for future sharing.
-It's often hard trying to re-find them at a later date browsing `/user/me/saved/` when they are mixed with saved comments and normal posts.
+I often "Save to Reddit" images and gifs I like for future sharing.
+It's often hard trying to re-find them at a later date when browsing `/user/me/saved/` as they are mixed with non-image posts.
 This project fetches all saved images and gifs and presents them in a grid for easier browsing.

 ### Learning